jescalan/roots/readme.md

 More thorough documentation on `Helper`'s api will be available on the near future.
 For now, if you are curious, just check out the [compile helper source](https://github.com/jenius/roots-cli/blob/master/lib/compilers/compile-helper.coffee).

+Note that plugins are pulled into roots' environment, so if you want to require any external files, you need to use `module.require()` instead of just `require()` in order to have roots look for files starting in the plugins directory.

+You can run `roots plugin generate` to have roots generate a plugin template for you in the `/plugins` folder.

 ##### not yet implemented

 Plugins can be manually installed into vendor/plugins or directly pulled from a github repo using a command like `roots plugin install jenius/roots-sass`, the final parameter being `github-username/repo-name`.
-If you'd like to write a plugin, the command `roots plugin generate` will create a nice starting template inside `/plugins`.
 All known plugins will be listed on the roots website [link].

 ### Client Side JS